Palm Cove Climate

 Tropical Autumn in Palm Cove is similar to tropical summer as it is green and vibrant although the temperature dips slightly.
 Hot clear days are followed by wet stormy nights leaving the earth re-nourished and fertile.

 Many of the farms harvest their crops at this time.
-The water temperatures are quite warm during tropical autumn months and the visibility on the Great Barrier Reef is great.
+The water temperatures are quite warm during tropical autumn months and the underwater visibility on the Great Barrier Reef is great.

 Tropical Winter: July to September